dockimbel/printer-driver/README.md

     <position> : pair! value, position of left top corner of the text area
     <size>     : pair! value

-Note: I can't remember why I haven't used `area` word instead of `text-box`...
+Note: I can't remember why I haven't used the more common `area` word instead of `text-box`...

 Simple Example
 --------------